Don't Underestimate the Power in Your Thoughts

 Feelings of being stuck

-The old saying: “I made my bed…” need not apply to your life.
+The old saying: “I made my bed…now I have to sleep in it” need not apply to your life.
 There is always room to rectify a bad choice.
 There is always an opportunity to make a positive change.
 Doing this is a sign of strength and courage.
 Besides, with God, every day is new.
 We wake up to His new mercies each day.

 Focus with a Purpose